Quickly exit this site by pressing the Escape key Leave this site

 We work with specific individuals who may be vulnerable to committing cyber crime and divert them onto a more productive path by using educational visits, workshops and online training.

-Please note, even if someone is referred to the Cyber Choices programme, any safeguarding concerns you have about them must still be reported to the relevant authority, and if you think a crime has been committed you must report it to us immediately.
+Please note even if someone is referred to the Cyber Choices programme, any safeguarding concerns you have about them must still be reported to the relevant authority.
+If you think a crime has been committed you must report it to us immediately.

-The Cyber Choices team can't work with anyone who's subject to a cyber crime investigation until the conclusion of the case.
+The Cyber Choices programme is voluntary.
+Our team can't work with anyone who's subject to a cyber crime investigation until the conclusion of the case.